cardano-foundation/CIPs/CPS-0009/README.md

 1. How can we effectively implement and promote the specialized coin selection approach?
 2. What changes, enhancements, or protocols need to be adopted within the Cardano ecosystem to achieve this?
 3. Is there any community collective intelligence could gather for this area?
-Particularly, would engineers from Emurgo (who maintain the `cardano-serialization-lib`) and developer of `cardano-cardano-multiplatform-lib` got any form of insight to push forth the community progress?
+Particularly, would engineers from Emurgo (who maintain `cardano-serialization-lib`) and developers of `cardano-cardano-multiplatform-lib` have any form of insight to push forth community progress?

 ### Developer Education

-1. Is there any changes on application code itself with the improvement on coin selection algorithm?
+1. Are there any changes on application code itself with improvements on coin selection algorithms?
-2. If so, how can developers be educated and informed about the new coin selection approach to ensure its successful adoption and integration into their projects?
+2. If so, how can developers be educated and informed about any new coin selection approach to ensure its successful adoption and integration into their projects?

 ### Community Consensus

-1. How can we gather and build consensus within the Cardano community regarding the proposed coin selection approach?
+1. How can we gather and build consensus within the Cardano community regarding any proposed coin selection approach?
 2. Do we need any support from academia with formal proof to impose the standard?
 3. What methods can be employed to ensure widespread acceptance and adoption?
 Do we need endorsement from any of IOHK, CF or Emurgo?
-4. If academic formal research is not needed for this consensus, how can we set the bar for acceptable algorithm?
-Would there be core committee making the decision?
+4. If academic formal research is not needed for this consensus, how can we set the bar for an acceptable algorithm?
+Would there be a core committee making the decision?